KaitoSugimura/DigiDine/README.md

 > To simulate a tablet, you may use your browsers development features and set the dimensions to at minimum: 1120 x 720

 > [!TIP]
-> Depending on your computer/laptops screen resolution, the tablet may look too small or too big.
+> Depending on your computer/laptops screen resolution, the web application might look too small or too big.
-> This problem should be resolved if you use your bowsers development features and set the dimensions to the ones specified in the note above.
+> One way to reoslve this is to use your browsers development features and set the dimensions to the ones specified in the note above and then adjusting the zoom in the tool.
-> Otherwise, you may simply use your browsers zoom feature to zoom in and out (Ctrl + or Ctrl -)
+> If you do not want to use the browsers development features, you may simply use your browsers zoom features to zoom in and out (Ctrl + or Ctrl -)

 ## Link to the source code (GitHub)
 If you are viewing this README on GitHub, you are already here!